JBARiskManagement/MapPIG/docs/api/dom.md

 ### MTDom.createModal(content, [title])

 Creates a modal bootstrap window and returns the `.modal-body` div; Add the contents of the window to this element.
-The modal window overlays the map area and the rest of the MapThing GUI is inactive while the window is displayed.
+The modal window overlays the map area and the rest of the MapPIG GUI is inactive while the window is displayed.

 - `content` HTML string.
 The content of the window
 - `title` String.
 The title of the window